 Once you have drawn the first circle, locate a smaller circular object, like a roll of tape.
 Use your first circle guideline to center this new object, and trace around it.

 Conclude your guideline drawing by making a small dot in the center of the circles.

 2. Draw “Almonds”

-Once you have drawn all your guidelines, use your favorite dip pen to draw an almond shape.
+Once you have drawn all your guidelines, use your favorite dip pen to draw an almond/teardrop shape.
 The shape should start and end at the dot in the middle of the circles.
-Try to make sure that the blunt end of the almond touches the inside circle guideline.
+Make sure that the blunt end of the almond touches the inside circle guideline.

 Now, draw a second almond to the right of the first almond.
 The left side of the second almond should pass through the center of the first almond.
 The start and end point of the second almond will also be that center dot.

 Use the technique described above to draw almond after almond.
 As you draw, rotate the envelope to make it easier to add almonds without smudging the ink!